finos/openmama.github.io/pages/documentation/openmama_developer_guide.md

 ....

-DisplayCallback* callback = new DisplayCallback; MamaSubscription* subscription = new MamaSubscirption ();
+DisplayCallback* callback = new DisplayCallback; MamaSubscription* subscription = new MamaSubscription ();

-.... //set MamaSubscription properties if required
+// ...
+Set MamaSubscription properties if required

 // Create the source for the data -contains symbolnamespace and trasport MamaSource* source = new MamaSource ("SourceId", transport, "NASDAQ");